Understanding your Keyword Planner statistics and traffic forecasts

 You can also select a more specific geographic segment of your targeted locations, such as region, state, county, or city from the "Location" drop-down menu.
 Keep in mind that you can only select geographic segments that exist in all your targeted locations (the rest will be grayed out).

-How to understand your traffic estimates
+How to understand your traffic forecasts

 Sometimes, the maximum cost-per-click (max CPC) bids that are in the graph will be shaded.
 This means that our system predicts that your budget can't accommodate all of the clicks and impressions available for your keywords for those shaded max CPC bids.

 In addition to seeing a shaded section in the graph, you might also see that the line in the graph curves downward.
-This means that the estimated number of clicks your keywords might get are decreasing as your max CPC bid increases.
+This means that the predicted number of clicks your keywords might get are decreasing as your max CPC bid increases.

 To get more clicks and impressions, we recommend doing the following: